exorad/exorad-wiki/doc/source/configfile/opac.rst

    * - ``tresolution``
      - int
      - Temperatureresolution of the precalculated opacity grid (e.g., how many T-points)
+   * - ``interpolate_chem``
+     - bool
+     - If the petitRADTRANS poormans interpolation scheme should be used for premixing.
+Default False, which means that easychem is used (takes a bit longer)

 The vertical coordinate in MITgcm can be set via the ``press_init`` section.
 These are the arguments: